hissain/ghcs/README.md

 ## Features

-- Search GitHub code with various filters (query, user, repository, language, path).
+- Search GitHub code with various filters (query, user, repository, language, path and so on).
 - Download matched files directly from GitHub.
 - Easy to use CLI interface.